 Preparing For Recovery From Gastric Sleeve Surgery

-You will need someone to drive you home from the hospital as you will not be able to drive for about two weeks until you are off your pain medications, and your incisions have started healing.
-This means, if you have surgery on Friday, you are not going to be driving the kids to carpool Monday morning or taking your big dog out for a walk (you know the one who usually “walks” you)!
+Make sure to arrange for someone to drive you home from the hospital.
+You won’t be able to drive for about two weeks until your pain medications are stopped and your incisions start healing.
+This means you won’t be able to handle carpool duties or take your energetic dog for a walk immediately after surgery.

 Gastric Sleeve Recovery Timeline